 - Known as: Arabian Oryx, White Oryx, Unicorn (mythical and from certain angles may appear to have one horn.
 Referenced in King James Bible only).

-Estimated numbers left in the wild: Over 1,000 (reintroduced).
+- Estimated numbers left in the wild: Over 1,000 (reintroduced).

-These remarkable creatures stand a meter high, weigh from 70 to 140 kilograms, and sport a pair of slim, upright horns that can reach a length anywhere from 50 to 75 centimetres.
+These remarkable creatures stand a meter high, weigh from 70 to 140 kilograms, and sport a pair of slim, upright horns that can reach a length anywhere from 50 to 75 centimeters.

 These horns are present in both males and females, and small horns are present even on youngsters in the form of short, beginning spikes.

-Sunlight is reflected from the fur, keeping the animals cooler even in the full glare of noon.
-The dark legs, by contrast, absorb heat in the bitter chill of desert mornings.
+Sunlight is reflected from the fur, keeping the animal’s cooler even in the full glare of noon.
+The dark legs, by contrast, absorb heat in the bitter chill of the cold winter mornings.

-Arabian oryx are well adapted to their desert habitat, able to go for a long time between drinks, and detecting rain at a long distance so that they can track down fresh growth of grass and other transient plants.
+Arabian oryx are well adapted to their desert habitat, able to go for a long time between drinks, and detect rain at a long distance so that they can track down fresh growth of grass and other transient plants.

 Arabian oryx form small groups with a single male and several females.
 The antelopes are relatively peaceful, which allows several groups to share one area of shade, among other advantages.

-Only one young is born at a time after a two hundred and forty day gestation.
+Only one young is born at a time after a two hundred and forty-day gestation.
 When population density is high, herds may number up to around a hundred individuals.
 The maximum lifespan of these oryx is around twenty years.